Field-Robotics-Lab/Bathymetry_Converter/README.md

 - 'EPSG': target EPSG code
 - `DLON`: size of the bathymetry output tiles in Longitude direction
 - `DLAT`: size of the bathymetry output tiles in Latitude direction
-- 'OVERLON`: size of the buffer zone when transitioning between tiles in Longitude direction
+- `OVERLON`: size of the buffer zone when transitioning between tiles in Longitude direction
-- 'OVERLAT`: size of the buffer zone when transitioning between tiles in Latitude direction
+- `OVERLAT`: size of the buffer zone when transitioning between tiles in Latitude direction
 - `STARTLON` : starting Longitude
 - `STARTLAT` : starting Latitude
 - `ENDLON` : ending Longitude